Logan & Friends

 Decision 2

-Despite improved context, testing showed teachers spent over 6+ minutes navigating feedback.
+Even with improved context, teachers spent 6+ minutes navigating feedback.
+Time-poor educators were disengaging before reaching the value.

 Decision 3

-Early research showed teachers were open to AI, but only if it didn’t interrupt or judge them.
+Teachers were open to AI, but only if it didn't interrupt or judge them.
+Unsolicited AI surfacing was a trust risk.

 AI became a support tool, not an authority.
-Teachers stayed in control of when, how, and how much they engaged with AI.
+Teachers stayed in control of when, how, and how much they engaged with it.

 Validation & Testing